 But how do these parts reach the workshop?
 What is the supply chain?
 And among Parts Manufacturer, Distributor and Wholesaler: who does what?

 All replacement parts that are produced for the automotive aftermarket need to be distributed to the workshops so that they can be used to perform repair and maintenance jobs.
 The distribution of automotive parts is a specific job performed by a relatively small number of major operators.
-The process demands the expertise and capability of large organisations that specialise in product assortment and logistics.
+The process demands the expertise and capability of large organizations that specialize in product assortment and logistics.

 These major operators are the key players in the distribution chain and they have massive purchasing power.
 Major distributors operate on a large scale and employ large numbers of people.
 Typically they will use one main supplier (manufacturer) and one secondary supplier – and possibly one ‘challenger’ supplier.
 The supplier they choose to buy their parts from will be selected on price, availability and reliability.
 The brands that are selected by major distributors are the ones that offer premium quality and wide coverage, which helps them to drive their business.